pollen-robotics/reachy-docs/content/sdk/getting-started/install.md

 The Python SDK is a pure Python library.
 The installation should thus be rather straightforward.
 It supports Python >= 3.6 (older versions may work but are not officially supported).
 It works on Windows/Mac/Linux.

+⚠️ *SDK versions prior to 0.7.0 are incompatible with Reachy 2023.*

 We recommend to use [virtual environment](https://docs.python.org/3/tutorial/venv.html) for your development.
 They make the installation simple and avoid compatibility issues.
 They also come with their [pip](https://pip.pypa.io/en/stable/) command.

 ### From PyPi